 In this Issue

-Concentrating on the period extending roughly from 1860 to the mid-twentieth century, Modernism/modernity focuses on the methodological, archival, and theoretical approaches particular to modernist studies.
+Modernism/modernity focuses on the methodological, archival, and theoretical approaches particular to modernist studies.
 It encourages an interdisciplinary approach linking music, architecture, the visual arts, literature, and social and intellectual history.
-The journal's broad scope fosters dialogue between social scientists and humanists about the history of modernism and its relations to modernization.
-Each issue features a section of thematic essays as well as book reviews and a list of books received.
+The journal's broad scope fosters dialogue about the history of modernism and its relations to modernization.
+Each issue features a selection of essays as well as book reviews.
+Additional articles and other peer-reviewed formats appear on the journal's Print Plus platform (modernismmodernity.org).
 Modernism/modernity is the official journal of the Modernist Studies Association (MSA).
-Winner of six awards from CELJ!
+Winner of six awards from CELJ.

 published by